friemen/async-ui/README.md

  - :source   -- Points to a visual components property or other source
- - :type     -- A keyword denoting the type of event. common event types are :update or :action
+ - :type     -- A keyword denoting the type of event.
+             Common event types are :update or :action.
  - :payload  -- Arbitrary data